Curried BBQ Turkey Burgers with Herby Slaw

 1 lb lean ground turkey (I used 93/7)

 1/2 tsp salt, or to taste

 1/2 cup barbecue sauce (store bought or homemade)

 Herb Cole Slaw

 Start by heating oil in a small saucepan.
-Add the onion and cook until onions are soft and translucent.
-Add all of the other ingredients and bring sauce to a simmer.
+Add garlic and spices and let them bloom in oil for about 30 seconds.
+Add barbecue sauce and water then bring to a simmer.
 Give it a taste, and adjust seasoning as necessary.
 The curried barbecue sauce is done at this point, but if you want it to be a little smoother you can give it a buzz in your blender, or by using an immersion blender.

 In a small bowl mix together ingredients for the cole slaw dressing.
 You can also put them in a food processor or blender and pulse until everything comes together.
-Toss with slaw mix (shredded cabbage and carrots).
+Toss with slaw mix (shredded cabbage and carrots) and onions.
 Set aside.

 Place ground turkey in a large mixing bowl, and add onion, garlic, spices, salt, and sauce.
 Combine well, but do not over mix.
 Oil hands and make 4 turkey burgers.
 Grill or cook in a non-stick pan until turkey meat is cooked through (165 degrees).
 Let the patties rest for about 5 minutes before building burgers with slaw, sauce, avocado, tomato, cheese or whatever else your heart desires!